 Nutritional Benefits of Greek Yogurt

 We need to have a healthy amount of good bacteria in our digestive tract, and many yogurts are made using active, good bacteria.
 One of the words you’ll be hearing more of in relation to yogurt is Probiotic which literally means ''for life''.
 This refers to living organisms that can result in a health benefit when eaten in adequate amounts.

 The only yogurts that contain Probiotics are those that claim "live and active cultures" on the label.

 Yogurt comes from milk.
 So yogurt eaters will also get a dose of animal protein (about 9 grams per 6-ounce serving), plus several other nutrients found in dairy foods, like calcium, vitamin B-2, B-12, potassium, and magnesium.
-In addition:
+In addition, yogurt:

 Yogurt with active cultures may help help you feel fuller.
 In addition they may help with certain gastrointestinal and other conditions including:

 - Lactose intolerance